Western Libya clashes (2016–2018): Sabratha clashes

 Clashes broke out on 17 September in Sabratha between the newly formed IS-fighting Operations Room group as well as a local militia of Annas Dabbashi, known for payments by Italy to human trafficking gangs to stop the flow of migrants from the city, leaving one person dead and several others injured.
-There was a temporary ceasefire on 20 September to allow elders from Zintan and Zawia to negotiae a permanent ceasefire.
+There was a temporary ceasefire on 20 September to allow elders from Zintan and Zawia to negotiate a permanent ceasefire.
 Both the combatants were supposedly under the authority of the Presidency Council.
 The negotiations collapsed with clashes intensifying on 21 September.
 5 were killed and 20 injured by 21 September.
 The Anti-IS Operation Room captured the downtown Qamar hotel on 23 September, killing three members of the rival 48th Battalion.
 By 29 September, the AIOR had extended control to the Roman ruins of the city.
 AIOR captured the city by 6 October.
 43 were killed and 340 injured in the clashes according to the health ministry.